PaulMoon410/peake_mud/README.md

 ## License

-This project is open source and available for educational and personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License allows for commercial use, modification, distribution, and private use.
+You are free to use this code for any purpose, including commercial projects.